coderamen666/srd-v3.5-md/spells/spells-t-z.md

 *Combat Maneuver:* Alternatively, once per round, you can use *telekinesis* to perform a bull rush, disarm, grapple (including pin), or trip.
-Resolve these attempts as normal, except that they don't provoke attacks of opportunity, you use your caster level in place of your base attack bonus (for disarm and grapple), you use your Intelligence modifier (if a wizard) or Charisma modifier (if a sorcerer) in place of your Strength or Dexterity modifier, and a failed attempt doesn't allow a reactive attempt by the target (such as for disarm or trip).
+Resolve these attempts as normal, except that they don’t provoke attacks of opportunity, you use your caster level in place of your base attack bonus (for disarm and grapple), you use your Intelligence modifier (if a wizard) or Charisma modifier (if a sorcerer) in place of your Strength or Dexterity modifier, and a failed attempt doesn’t allow a reactive attempt by the target (such as for disarm or trip).
 No save is allowed against these attempts, but spell resistance applies normally.
 This version of the spell can last 1 round per caster level, but it ends if you cease concentration.